dallison/co/README.md

 1. Its own fixed size stack
 1. Optional user data that is not owned by the coroutine

-Coroutines run until they yield control back to the scheduler using the *Yield*, *YieldValue* or *Wait* functions.
+Coroutines run until they yield control back to the scheduler using the *Yield* or *Wait* functions.
 Since they all run in a single thread, there is never any need to synchronize shared data.

 ## Coroutine Lifecycle management
-The *CoroutineMachine* object does not own the *Coroutine* instances.
-The lifetime of the coroutines is managed by the program that's using the *CoroutineMachine*.
+The *CoroutineScheduler* object does not own the *Coroutine* instances.
+The lifetime of the coroutines is managed by the program that's using the *CoroutineScheduler*.
 This means that coroutines can be allocated anywhere and their lifecycle managed using techniques such as *std::unique_ptr*.

-To aid in this, the *CoroutineMachine* class has a way to register a function that wil be called when a coroutine finishes.
+To aid in this, the *CoroutineScheduler* class has a way to register a function that will be called when a coroutine finishes.
 For example, say you decide to hold you coroutines in a set of *std::unique_ptr* instances:

 ```c++